The museum is set over 2 sites, The Postal Museum and Mail Rail. These buildings are separated by Phoenix Place, a public road with a zebra crossing.

 Subtitles are provided on most of the films throughout the museum.

-Originally designed to carry post (not people) the size and design of the train mean that it is not suitable for all visitors.
+Originally designed to carry post, (not people) the size and design of the carriages means that it is not suitable for all visitors.
 Please read the essential information below to ensure the ride is suitable for you before purchasing a ticket.

-Evacuation requirements mean that access to the Mail Rail train ride is restricted to those who are able to walk unaided on uneven terrain, in a confined space for up to 100m before climbing 70 steps to the surface.
+Health and safety requirements mean that access to the Mail Rail ride is restricted to those who are able to walk unaided on uneven terrain, in a confined space for up to 100m before climbing 70 steps to the surface.

 Please note that visitors must be able to enter and exit the carriages independently.
-The trains’ measurements are: floor to canopy (130cm); seat to top canopy (87cm); door to door width (80cm); and distance between seats (43cm).
-This is as a result of the tunnels that are 7-feet wide at their narrowest.
+The carriages’ measurements are: floor to canopy (130cm); seat to top canopy (87cm); door to door width (80cm); and distance between seats (43cm).
+This is as a result of the tunnels that are 2.1 metres wide at their narrowest.

-Due to the size of the train it is not suitable for those who struggle with confined spaces.
-Please note, there is no option to exit the train once the ride has begun and it will last 20 minutes.
+Due to the size of the ride it is not suitable for those who struggle with confined spaces.
+Please note, there is no option to exit the carriage once the ride has begun and it will last 15 minutes.

-The audio-visual experience delivered while on the train contains flashing lights and would not be suitable for someone with photo-sensitive epilepsy.
+The audio-visual experience delivered during the ride contains flashing lights and may not be suitable for someone with photo-sensitive epilepsy.

 The ride experience overall is loud, highly visually stimulating and immersive, so would not be suitable for those who may find this distressing.